samiazirar/samiazirar.github.io/index.md

 ## About Me

 I am a Ph.D. student at the Robotics Perception and Learning Lab at the University of Bonn.
-During my PhD I want to answer the question, how we can train robots from in the wild human videos and where the limits of this offline learning are!
+During my PhD I want to answer the question, how we can train robots from web videos and where the limits of this offline learning are!
 For this I want to train Video Generation Models as Wold simulator.
-Moreover, I want to enbale scaling across enviroments, tasks and also embodiments, to enable cross embodiment geenralizatio.
+Moreover, I want to enbale genalization with scaling  across enviroments, tasks and also embodiments, to enable cross embodiment.

+I am also assiciated with (LAMARR)[https://lamarr-institute.org]

 ## Research Interests